 Photo report: David Ruano

-With the support of: Generalitat de Catalunya – ICEC Institut Català de les Empreses Culturals and Unió Europea (Fons Europeu Next Generation; Plan de Recuperación, Transformación y Resiliencia), Next Generation Catalunya
+With the support of: Generalitat de Catalunya – ICEC Institut Català de les Empreses Culturals, INAEM and Unió Europea (Fons Europeu Next Generation; Plan de Recuperación, Transformación y Resiliencia), Next Generation Catalunya

 Distribution: Carme Tierz (carmetierz@focus.cat)